Is A Housecleaning Service Worth It?

-In other words, spending your money on services like housecleaning or lawn mowing actually makes you feel happier, as though you’ve improved your quality of life, more than new designer shoes or a brand new car would.
+In other words, spending your money on services like housecleaning and savings on house cleaning services or lawn mowing actually makes you feel happier, as though you’ve improved your quality of life, more than new designer shoes or a brand new car would.

 Experiences Are The New Thing

 Thanks to a more environmentally conscious population and the rise in popularity of decluttering heroes like Marie Kondo, people are buying fewer material things and choosing to have experiences instead.

 Based on the numbers from the US Bureau of Economic Analysis, people are shifting their preferences from material goods to experiences when it comes to where they direct their personal consumption expenditures (aka their money).